jina-ai/docs/chapters/what_neural_search.md

-# What is Neural Search?
+# What Is Neural Search?

 ##### In this section, you will get an understanding of what neural search is and how it differs from existing search methods